-These pretty wraps made from organic cotton and natural beeswax, are the perfect natural substitute to single-use cling wraps and aluminum foils.
+These pretty wraps made from organic cotton and natural beeswax, are the perfect natural substitute for single-use cling wraps and aluminium foils.

 Plastics and foils are known to slowly leach harmful chemicals into the food they enclose.
 Beeswax, on the other hand, has antibacterial and antifungal properties – so not only do these wraps not harm your food, but they actually protect it from contamination.

 HOW TO USE